A Grizzly in the Mail and Other Adventures in American History

-A Smithsonian educator discusses the problems of presenting history to the public.
+A Smithsonian educator discusses the problems of presenting the past to the public.

 A Grizzly in the Mail and other Adventures in American History was far from what I expected.
 The first half of the title certainly grabbed my attention, leaving me curious about what I would find inside the book.
 The second half made me think this would be a book of unusual history stories.
 Something I love, by the way.

 While there is a great deal of history in this book, it is primarily a memoir of Grove’s career.
 He has developed programs and exhibits for a number of notable museums, including the Smithsonian’s National Air and Space Museum and National Museum of American History.